How do I download a copy of my information on Facebook?

 To download a copy of your Facebook data:

 - Click in the top right of Facebook.

-- Select Settings & Privacy > Settings.
+- Select Settings & privacy, then click Settings.

 - In the left column, click Your Facebook Information.

 - Next to Download Your Information, click View.

 - To add or remove categories of data from your request, click the boxes on the right side of Facebook.

 - The format of your download request.

 - The quality of photos, videos and other media.

 - A specific date range of information.
 If you don't select a date range, you'll request all the information for the categories you've selected.